MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/powershell-style-guide.md

 ## Product Terminology

 There are several variants of PowerShell.
-This table defines some of the different terms used to discuss PowerShell.

 - **PowerShell** - This is the default.
 We consider PowerShell 7 and beyond to be the one, true PowerShell going forward.
 - **PowerShell Core** - PowerShell built on .NET Core.
 Usage of the term **Core** should be limited to cases where it is necessary to differentiate it from Windows PowerShell.
 - **Windows PowerShell** - PowerShell built on .NET Framework.
 Windows PowerShell ships only on Windows and requires the complete Framework.

   In general, references to "Windows PowerShell" in documentation can be changed to "PowerShell".
-"Windows PowerShell" should **not** be changed when Windows-specific technology is being discussed.
+  "Windows PowerShell" should be used when "Windows PowerShell"-specific behavior is being discussed.

+Related products

+- **Visual Studio Code (VS Code)** - This is Microsoft's free, open source editor.
+At first mention, the full name should be used.
+After that you may use **VS Code**.
+Do not user "VSCode".
+- **PowerShell Extension for Visual Studio Code** - The extension turns VS Code into the preferred IDE for PowerShell.
+At first mention, the full name should be used.
+After that you may use **PowerShell extension**.
+- **Azure PowerShell** - This is the collection of PowerShell modules used to manage Azure services.
+- **Azure Stack PowerShell** - This is the collection of PowerShell modules used to manage Microsoft's hybrid cloud solution.

 ## Markdown specifics